Tag Archives: Julieanne Pogue

 My high school English teacher arranged for our class to have access to discounted tickets to UK’s production of Shakespeare’s TWELFTH NIGHT.
 Jill Geiger played a major role in that production.
 Jill went on to perform with and later own The Dorset Playhouse in Vermont.
 She was a successful person.

 The day before we attended the show, my teacher gave us instructions on how we were to behave in “The Guignol”.
-The exclamation marks come from my remembrance of my teacher’s obvious reverence for this Temple of the Arts we were entering.
+The quotation marks come from my remembrance of my teacher’s obvious reverence for this Temple of the Arts we were entering.
 How quaint.

 I wore my clip-on tie (my fellow Guignolite and playwright/screenwriter Charles Edward Pogue – a successful person – was not to teach me to tie a proper knot for another five years), applauded at all the proper places, and was suitably impressed.
 So much so that I attended (on my own this time) UK’s next production in the Guignol of Richard Brinsley Sheridan’s THE RIVALS.
 Bekki Jo Schneider (friend, mentor, and ex-sister-in-law) played a major role in that show.
 She became the owner/operator/director of Derby Dinner Playhouse in Southern Indiana.
 She was a successful person.